wellitongervickas/notillew-password-strength/README.md

 #### Behavior
-> Score should be be 0 to 10
+> Score should be 0 to 10
 #### Table

 > \< 4 weak